gabepoissant/used-car-database-design/docs/markdown.md

 REFERENCES MODEL(Model_ID);
 ```

-The only deviation from my logical model at this stage is renaming TRIM to TRIM_TYPE to avoid conflicts with the SQL command `trim`.
+The only deviations from my logical model at this stage is renaming the following to avoid SQL conflicts:
+- Year to Model_Year
+- Trim to Trim_Type
+- Condition to Car_Condition

 ---